dcardonab/T7andT8_assignment/README.md

     * Characteristic value handle of environmnental data.
         * handle: 0x000e, uuid: 00140000-0001-11e1-ac36-0002a5d5c51b

+3. Create your own versions of the figures 1 to 23.

+4. submit your test.txt file as in Figure 23.

 5. Translate the data recorded in the final text file: test.txt to physical values. (you could write a python program to automate this, otherwise you can do it manually.)